 Arkle is widely regarded as the greatest jumps horse of all time.
 The Irish superstar won the Cheltenham Gold Cup three years in a row in 1964, 1965 and 1966 and is still held in the highest regard.

 You’ll find mentions of Arkle throughout National Hunt racing including the Grade 1 race that bears his name at the Cheltenham Festival, the Arkle Challenge Trophy.
-There are many important trials for that Grade 1 novice chase including the Racing Post Arkle Trial Novices’ Chase which is run over the same course and distance in November.
+There are many important trials for that Grade 1 novice chase including the Arkle Challenge Trophy Trial Novices’ Chase which is run over the same course and distance in November.

 One of Many Trials